*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

-Yarrow tea might affect negatively affect pregnancy and breastfeeding, be sure to check with your doctor before consuming yarrow tea if you are pregnant or breastfeeding(source).
+Yarrow tea might negatively affect pregnancy and breastfeeding, be sure to check with your doctor before consuming yarrow tea if you are pregnant or breastfeeding(source).

-Allergies to yarrow or to its closely related plant species should be discussed with your healthcare professional before drinking yarrow tea(source).
+Allergies to the yarrow or to its closely related plant species should be discussed with your healthcare professional before drinking yarrow tea(source).

 Crafting A Yarrow Tea Blend

 Yarrow tea is not the most inviting herbal infusion around.
 As discussed in the flavor profile of yarrow tea it’s quite bitter and it can be very off-putting if you’re not expecting the level of bitterness that this flower herbal tea brings.